Thizisfranklin/Customer-JourneyConsole/README.md

-# Product Analytics & User Behavior Insights Dashboard (Personal Project)
+# A Personal Project on Product Analytics & User Behavior Insights
 A personal data science project that analyzes user behavior, feature usage, funnels, and retention using simulated/public app data.
 The goal is to practice **product-style analytics** and **light ML modeling** to understand what drives activation, engagement, and churn, and to present those insights in an interactive Streamlit dashboard.